IBM/SalesEnablement-Satellite-L3-Sales/docs/README.md

-Welcome to the IBM Cloud Satellite sales enablement demonstration.
+Welcome to the IBM Cloud Satellite Technology Sales Enablement Level 3 learning plan demonstration.
 There are 4 parts to this demonstration as seen in the left hand navigation:

  - Part 1 - IBM Cloud Satellite overview
  - Part 2 - Deploy an IBM Cloud Satellite enabled service